-To add an action template, click on the action in the action group, select an action template from the list, and drag it onto the workflow.
-The configuration of a template may be exactly what you need, or you may need to make minor configuration changes.
+To add an action template to a workflow, click on the action in the action group, select an action template from the list, and drag it onto the workflow.

 Copy and paste-to copy and paste actions in a workflow, first right-click the action you want to copy and select Copy.
 To select multiple actions, control-click and drag across the desired actions in the design work space.